Friday 7 November 2025

 Sarah Gabriel, Partner, Peters & Peters

-Dr Vlad Meerovich & Sarah Gabriel, both partners at Peters & Peters, will talk about issues, emerging trends and best practice for expert witnesses involved in commercial cases.
+Dr Vlad Meerovich and Sarah Gabriel, both partners at Peters & Peters, will talk about issues, emerging trends and best practice for expert witnesses involved in commercial cases.

 14.00